alexandrugris/my-jekyll-tech-blog/MyBlog/_posts/2017-05-23-basic-tests-for-models.markdown

 accuracy(10, 100, 1000, 10000)
 Out[1]: 0.900990099009901
 ```
-Very high, but obviously the test is crap, as we will see with the following three metrics.
+Very high, but obviously the test is bad, as we will see with the following three metrics.
 The results are completely biased by the true negatives.
-An example of such a crap test with high accuracy could be 'you are CEO if your name is Jack'.
+An example of such a bad test with high accuracy could be 'you are CEO if your name is Jack'.
 Obviously, there are a lot of Jacks who are not CEOs.

 ### Precision